-Figure 6.1.1.1-4 shows an example for new session establishment procedure after a successful attach procedure in home routed roaming scenario.
+Figure 6.1.1.1-6 shows an example for new session establishment procedure after a successful attach procedure in home routed roaming scenario.
 In the example, the Common CP NFs in the VPLMN can be the MM functions, while the vSM NF and hSM are assumed to be NFs of non-Shared Slice CN part.
 It is assumed that for the roaming UE there are no Common CP NFs for the HPLMN part of network slice.

-Editor's note: whether a network slice instance can span across HPLMN and VPLMN or if there are independant network slices in each PLMN is FFS.
+Editor's note: whether a network slice instance can span across HPLMN and VPLMN or if there are independent network slices in each PLMN is FFS.

-Figure 6.1.1.1-4: New session establishment request procedure in home routed roaming scenario.
+Figure 6.1.1.1-6: New session establishment request procedure in home routed roaming scenario.